-You should be able to move contacts through specific record stages, e.g. Lead, Contact, Customer, etc. These stages should be available right out of the box, but also be deeply customizable.
+You should be able to move contacts through specific record stages, e.g. Lead, Contact, Customer, etc. These stages should be available right out of the box, but also should be deeply customizable.
 Mastering data management of your customer database should be the highest priority of your CRM platform to make sure data integrity is continually optimized.

-Having a CRM solution that is able to generate custom documents outlining how their products operate (as it pertains to your specific organization) is a crucial feature to have.
-It can also outline policies and procedures detailing how to support your operations to give you a full view of your day-to-day operations.
 Custom knowledge management is an often overlooked but incredibly valuable feature as staff changes.
 It helps reduce human error, improve efficiency and scale your sales operations.

 Social Media Integration

 Many CRMs are web-based or “SaaS” platforms (Software-as-a-Service) and this is a common requirement when shopping for a CRM platform.
 Salesforce is a popular example of a web-based CRM that many people gravitate towards due to its easy integration.
 Web-based CRMs are also easier to manage because offsite teams handle updates and coding.
-Since web-based software’s data is stored in the cloud, they tend to be cheaper than on-premise solutions and can be implemented with limited space and a less robust IT support system as they don’t require servers or hardware.
-This means that they can be more subjective to hacking, which is something to keep in mind.
+Since web-based software’s data is stored in the cloud, they tend to be cheaper than on-premise solutions.
+They can be implemented with limited space and a less robust IT support system as they don’t require servers or hardware.
+This means that they can be more susceptible to hacking, which is something to keep in mind.

-Make sure that security is tight within your CRM platform of choice.
+Make sure security is tight within your CRM platform of choice.
 Check that it creates and maintains a running log of all administrative and user actions.
 By having a user activity audit trail, you can remedy problems that are too quick to manually catch.
 You can also keep track of the timing regarding key processes and interface changes to avoid confusion among different departments.